Talisa Dean 26/12/22

 Especially when that glass of wine comes to you from the team behind Michelin-star winner Barrafina, in an impeccably designed converted railway arch in King’s Cross; or a Clapton-based wine-shop and bar, alongside food from a rotating list of some of London’s best chefs.

-Whether you find yourself pre or post a trip to Whitechapel Gallery, or wandering along the river parched and in need of a drink, there’s not just a good, but a great wine bar near by.
+Whether you find yourself stuck in the crowds of Soho or wandering along the river parched and in need of a drink, there’s not just a good, but a great wine bar near by.
 We know because we went ahead and tried them all on your behalf, before listing what we believe to be the crème de la crème – the best wine bars in London – below.